Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 Let's start with a very simple one:
 Expand the category `headwear` (with the "[+]" area) and find the `headwear/lace_headband` asset.
 First, press the "+" button to add it.
 That way, you will see your changes (you should see the item appear on your character and in the middle section of the items-tab).
 Afterwards, press the "pen"-button to start editing it.
 This will switch the current tab from items-tab to the asset-tab automatically.

-### The Asset-tab
+### "Asset" tab

-The Asset-tab lets you edit, export, and import a single asset as well as manage its layers and the images used by the asset.
+The "Asset" tab lets you edit, export, and import a single asset as well as manage its layers and the images used by the asset.

 You can see that the lace_headband asset consists of only one layer with the name "band" and one image `maid_headband1.png`.